Useful Information

 Food and Drink:

-Snack: Children will be offered a snack during each session, they are offered a choice of milk or water to drink and we try to encourage children to try lots of different things: toast, cheese and biscuits, dips and vegetables, fruit, yogurt, cereals, sandwiches and wraps the children are encouraged to pour their own drinks, to spread their own toast and sandwiches etc.
+Snack – children will be offered a snack during each session.
+They are offered a choice of milk or water to drink and we try to encourage children to try lots of different things: toast, cheese and biscuits, dips and vegetables, fruit, yogurt, cereals, sandwiches and wraps.
+The children are also encouraged to pour their own drinks and to spread their own toast and sandwiches etc. We use snack and meal times as part of our curriculum to try new foods and to sit down socially to eat together.

-Lunch Club: We provide all children with a Healthy Eating Booklet from the Government which explains the guidelines.
-Please do not give your child high sugar foods or sweets, we will provide a drink of milk or water.
-We try to make sure that the child eats their savoury items before anything else.
-Please only send your child with the amount of food they would normally eat, a child’s portion is about the amount that a child can hold in their hand.
+Lunch Club – we provide all children with a Healthy Eating Booklet from the Government which explains the guidelines.
+Please do not give your child high sugar foods or sweets, we will provide a drink of water, we request that children do not bring in their own drinks.
+We try to make sure that children eat their savoury items before anything else.
+Please only send your child with the amount of food they would normally eat; a child’s portion is about the amount that a child can hold in their hand.

 Try to include:

-• A portion (one item) of starchy foods like bread, rice, pasta, oat cakes, crisp breads, tortilla wraps and muffins etc.
+• A portion (one item) of starchy food like bread, rice, pasta, oat cakes, crisp breads, tortilla wraps and muffins etc.

 • A portion (one item) of dairy like cheese, yogurt or fromage fraise.

-• A portion (one item) of foods which are a source of protein like meat, fish, eggs, pulses and beans.
+• A portion (one item) of food which is a source of protein like meat, fish, eggs, pulses and beans, (please chop sausages lengthways or into small pieces to prevent choking).

-• A portion (one item) of fruit like tomatoes, apple, banana, orange, grapes, strawberries, plums, dried fruit or tin fruit in juice.
+• A portion (one item) of fruit like tomatoes, apple, banana, orange, grapes, strawberries, plums, dried fruit or tinned fruit in juice.
+Please can grapes be cut in half lengthways to prevent choking.

 • A portion (one item) of vegetables like cucumber, carrots, peppers.

-Parents/carers are advised that in hot weather it is advisable to include a frozen yogurt or a frozen ice pack to keep the lunch boxes cool.
+Parents/carers are advised that in hot weather it is advisable to include a frozen yogurt or a frozen ice pack to keep the lunch box cool.
+Please try to provide containers and lunch boxes that you child can open as this promotes independence.